hxlxmjxbbxs/shadowshell/README.md

          install metasploit framework and python3

-         set HOST and PORT in TEMPLATE and HANDLER before use
+         set HOST and PORT in TEMPLATES and HANDLER before use

          sudo python3 shadowshell.py